-- 1. An X shown as part of the error code in this table represents any number between 0 and 9. - 2.
-If any of these problems continue after taking the actions listed, see your online Aptiva Helper for information on running diagnostics.
-If you need service, see the HelpWare book.
+1. An X shown as part of the error code in this table represents any number between 0 and 9.

-Error Code Description Here's what to do: 662 Diskette Drive Configuration Error 1.
+Description Here's what to do: Diskette Drive Configuration Error 1.
 If you added or removed a diskette drive, press Enter while the error message is displayed.
 This starts the Setup Utility.
 See "Changing disk drive configuration" on page 35 for information to help you verify that the diskette drive settings are correct.
 If the settings are not correct, change the settings.
 Make sure the diskette drive cables are connected correctly and securely.
 See "Adding and removing drives" on page 84 for information to help you check these connections.
-762 Math Coprocessor Configuration Error See the HelpWare book for information on obtaining service.
-962 Parallel Port Configuration Error If you installed or removed hardware, press Enter while the error message is displayed.
+Math Coprocessor Configuration Error See the HelpWare book for information on obtaining service.
+Parallel Port Configuration Error If you installed or removed hardware, press Enter while the error message is displayed.
 This starts the Setup Utility.
-See "Changing input/output port configuration" on page 38 for information to help you verify that the parallel port settings are correct.
+See "Changing input/output port configuration" on page 37 for information to help you verify that the parallel port settings are correct.
 If the settings are not correct, change the settings.
-1162 Serial Port Configuration Error If you installed or removed hardware, press Enter while the error message is displayed.
+Serial Port Configuration Error If you installed or removed hardware, press Enter while the error message is displayed.
 This starts the Setup Utility.
-See "Changing input/output port configuration" on page 38 for information to help you verify that the serial port settings are correct.
+See "Changing input/output port configuration" on page 37 for information to help you verify that the serial port settings are correct.
 If the settings are not correct, change the settings.
-1762 Hard Disk Configuration Error Make sure the cables to all drives in the tower are securely connected.
+Hard Disk Configuration Error 1.
+Make sure the cables to all drives in the tower are securely connected.
 See "Adding and removing drives" on page 84 for information to help you check these connections.
 2. Press Enter while the error message is displayed.
 This starts the Setup Utility.
 See "Changing disk drive configuration" on page 35 for information to help you verify that the drive settings are correct.
 If the settings are not correct, change the settings.
+Diskette Drive Configuration Error Math Coprocessor Configuration Error Parallel Port Configuration Error Serial Port Configuration Error

-- 1. An X shown as part of the error code in this table represents any number between 0 and 9. - 2.
-If any of these problems continue after taking the actions listed, see your online Aptiva Helper for information on running diagnostics.
-If you need service, see the HelpWare book.
+1. An X shown as part of the error code in this table represents any number between 0 and 9.